chhinsras/MiniStarter/README.md

 ## Goals

 The goal of this repository is to previde feature rich and production ready for any project with simple and less code in mind.
+The project is not aimed for clean architecture, MVC will be extensively used for both backend and client project.
+This project will be great resources for beginner to intermediate programmer in Asp.Net, Angular and Flutter.

 ## Features